Is it enough to optimize CNN architectures on ImageNet?: Discussion and Conclusions

 \section{Discussion and Conclusions}

-\textbf{ImageNet is not enough.} Is it true that models which perform better on ImageNet generally also perform better on other visual classification tasks?
-This is the question at the heart of our study.
-Our extensive empirical results show that the answer is \emph{no}.
-To get an representative estimate of the merits of a novel architecture, it has to be tested on a variety of datasets which span the whole domain in which this architecture will be applied.

-\textbf{Block depth and block width matter.} We have identified block depth and block width as key influence factors on the transferability of an architecture.
-When designing an architecture for a practical application, where out of the box models perform poorly, these two dimensions should be explored first.
+\textbf{ImageNet is not a perfect proxy.} We have set out to explore how well other visual classification datasets are represented by ImageNet.
+Unsurprisingly there are differences between the APRs induced by the datasets.
+More surprising and worrying, however, is that for some datasets ImageNet not only is an imperfect proxy but a very bad one.
+The negative error correlations with Natural, Powerline and Cifar10 indicates that architecture search based on ImageNet performance is worse than random search for these datasets.

-\textbf{Varying the number of classes helps.} It is striking how much more accurately the ImageNet-X family is able to represent the diversity in APRs present in our dataset collection, compared to just ImageNet by itself.
-In cases where it is not possible to test an architecture on a variety of different datasets, it is thus advisable to instead test it on different subsets (with respect to class count) of the available datasets, similar to how it has become commonplace to test new architectures in multiple complexity regimes \cite{DBLP:conf/cvpr/HeZRS16,DBLP:journals/corr/HowardZCKWWAA17}.
+\textbf{Varying the number of classes is a cheap and effective remedy.} It is striking how much more accurately the ImageNet-X family is able to represent the diversity in APRs present in our dataset collection, compared to just ImageNet by itself.
+It has become commonplace to test new architectures in multiple complexity regimes \cite{DBLP:conf/cvpr/HeZRS16,DBLP:journals/corr/HowardZCKWWAA17}, we argue for augmenting this testing regime with an additional dimension for class count.
+This simple and easy to implement extension would greatly extend the informative value of future studies on neural network architectures.

-\textbf{Future directions.} Our study highlights the dangers of optimizing on a single dataset.
-A future similar study should shed light on how well the breadth of other domains such as object detection or speech classification is represented by their most used datasets.\\ A labeled dataset will always be a biased description of the visual world, due to having a fixed number of classes and being built with some systematic image collection process.
+\textbf{Future directions.} A future similar study should shed light on how well the breadth of other domains such as object detection or speech classification are represented by their essential datasets.
+In doing so it could be verified if the varying the number of classes also helps covering more dataset variability in these domains.\\ A labeled dataset will always be a biased description of the visual world, due to having a fixed number of classes and being built with some systematic image collection process.
 Self-supervised learning of visual representations \cite{DBLP:journals/corr/abs-1902-06162} could serve as remedy for this issue.
 Self-supervised architectures could be fed with a stream completely unrelated images, collected from an arbitrary number of sources in a randomized way.
 A comparison of visual features learned in this way could yield a more meaningful measure of the quality of CNN architectures.

 \textbf{Limitations} As with any experimental analysis of a highly complex process such as training a CNN it is virtually impossible to consider every scenario.
 We list below three dimensions along which our experiments are limited together with measures we took to minimize the impact of these limitations.